vrtmrz/obsidian-livesync/docs/quick_setup.md

 5. Answer `Set it up as secondary or subsequent device` for `How would you like to set it up?`.
 6. Initialisation will begin, please hold a while.
 7. You will asked about the hidden file synchronisation, answer as you like.
-   1. If you are new to Self-hosted LiveSync, we can configure it later so leave it once.
+   1. If you are new to Self-Hosted LiveSync, we can configure it later so leave it once.
-8. Synchronisation has been started! `Reload app without saving` is recommended after the indicators of Self-hosted LiveSync disappear.
+8. Synchronisation has been started! `Reload app without saving` is recommended after the indicators of Self-Hosted LiveSync disappear.

 OK, we can proceed the [next step](#).